liamdm/FlowTransformer/readme.md

 Please see the wiki for this Github for a list of the associated FlowTransformer components and their description.
 Feel free to expand the Wiki with your own custom components after your pull request is accepted.

+## Datasets used in this work

+Several of the datasets used in this work [are available here](https://staff.itee.uq.edu.au/marius/NIDS_datasets/)